artemvlas/veretino/README.md

 #### *Please note that the Veretino app does not repair the data and is not able to prevent its loss, but only serves to verify its integrity.
 ---
 Veretino App is Qt based and cross platform.
-Prebuilt packages for Linux and Windows are available [here](https://github.com/artemvlas/veretino/releases).
+Prebuilt packages for Linux and Windows are available [here](https://github.com/artemvlas/veretino/releases)

-For users of Arch-based distros, the Vereteno app is also available in the [AUR](https://aur.archlinux.org/packages/veretino).
+For users of Arch-based distros: [AUR](https://aur.archlinux.org/packages/veretino)

 #### Building the app is very easy:
 * Download and extract the source code or type in the terminal: